Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 \subsection{Gradings}

-Recall that $\hat\HFL$ of a link~$L$ in $S^3$ can be naturally endowed with two gradings, the Alexander grading (denoted by $A$) and the Maslov grading (denoted by $M$); cf.~\cite{HFK1, HFK2}.
-We will also consider the $\delta$-grading, defined by $\delta = A-M$, following the convention established in \cite{manolescu2007khovanov}.
+Let $(Y,L,P)$ be a null-homologous, oriented, decorated link in a 3-manifold $Y$ and $\t \in \SpinC(Y)$ a torsion $\SpinC$ structure.
+Recall that $\HFLh(Y,L,P,\t)$ can naturally be endowed with two gradings: the Alexander grading, denoted by $\A$, and the Maslov grading, denoted by $\agr$.
+They were both defined in Section~\ref{sec:origrad}.
+We will also consider the $\delta$-grading, defined as $\delta = \A-\agr$, following the convention established by Manolescu and Ozsv\'ath \cite{manolescu2007khovanov}.